-We would expect board minutes and also minutes from all high level meetings where decisions are made about the provision of services, excluding material that is properly considered to be private, to be readily available to the public.
+We would expect management board minutes excluding material that is properly considered to be private, to be readily available to the public.

 - Patient and public engagement strategy - Public consultations (for example, concerning closures/variations of services).

 Details of consultation exercises with access to the consultation papers or information about where the papers can be obtained.
 The results of consultation exercises.